 Since it's a seaside community, there are plenty of activities focused around the ocean.
 Asilomar State Beach faces the Pacific Ocean on the west side of town, and features a broad expanse of white sand beach, tidepools, and miles of walking paths.
 Watch for sea otters bobbing around in the surf, and look for whales passing by in winter and spring.
 On the north side of town in Lover's Point Park, with its own beach on the calmer Monterey Bay, a snack bar, kiddie pool, recreational facilities, and more.

 Every fall and winter, Pacific Grove becomes home to over 25,000 Monarch butterflies, many of whom reside in the city's Monarch Butterfly Sanctuary.
-You can view overwintering butterflies in the sanctuary from October through February.
+You can view overwintering butterflies in the sanctuary from October through late February.
 Admission is free, and there are often informative docents on hand to answer questions and let you have take a look at butterflies through a spotting scope.

 The Pacific Grove Museum of Natural History, at the corner of Forest and Central Avenues, also offers free admission, and present exhibits about local plants, animals, geology, and native peoples.
 The museum also offers fun free science and nature activites for children.